Simeulue

 Simeulue /sIm@'lu:ei/ is an island of Indonesia, 150 km off the west coast of Sumatra.
-It covers an area of 1754 square kilometres (677 square miles), including minor offshore islands.
+It covers an area of 1,754 square kilometre (677 square miles), including minor offshore islands.
 It had a population of 80,674 at the 2010 census and 92,865 at the 2020 census.
 The official estimate as at mid 2021 was 93,762.

+Simeulue was once a part of West Aceh Regency but was split off in 1999 and became a separate Simeulue Regency.
 Its capital is Sinabang.

-Simeulue was once a part of West Aceh Regency but was split off in 1999 and became a separate Simeulue Regency.

 Demographics

 From the ethnic point of view the inhabitants of Simeulue are similar to the people of neighboring Nias Island.
 Two languages and a number of dialects are spoken on the island: Simeulue and Sigulai, which are different from the languages spoken in the north of Sumatra.
 The majority of the island's population is Muslim.

 History

+In the 17th century Tengku Di brought Islam to the island and the first mosque was built in Salur villiage.

 Simeulue was historically known to European mariners as "Hog Island" and served as a landfall for ships seeking ports on the west coast of Sumatra for the pepper trade.
 It was also known as "Pulo Oo", or "Coconut Island".
-Some historians suggest the fictional islands of Lilliput and Blefuscu in Gulliver's Travels (1726) might be described as two Simeulue's remote islands in the Indian Ocean: Devayan and Sigulai.
+Some historians suggest the fictional islands of Lilliput and Blefuscu in Gulliver's Travels (1726) might be described as two of Simeulue's remote islands in the Indian Ocean: Devayan and Sigulai.